Jesusdiazcienciadatos/ationetdocs/AN-SDK-Reference.md

 The Interface Operation Type was design to be used by 3rd party software that need to get information from ATIONet.
 With this Operation Type you can download transactions (fleet, loyalty, retail, rejected, approved and exceptions), current account movements, current account balances and loyalty current account.

 ### Loyalty
+The Loyalty Operation Type is the one in charge of interacting with the Loyalty module.
+Using this Operation Type you will be able to send Loyalty transactions to ATIONet among other features.

 ### Retail
+The Retail Operation Type is the one in charge of interacting with the Retail module.
+Using this Operation Type you will be able to send Retail information (transactions, batch closes, etc) to ATIONet among other features.

 ## Consuming the SDK
 For this example we will use Visual Studio 2013 and we will create a Console Application.